 Dell is known for its use of just-in-time manufacturing practices, producing and delivering custom-configured computers quickly and efficiently.
 Dell's advanced supply chain management and manufacturing processes enable the company to produce and deliver products in a matter of days.

-This strategy focuses on reducing the environmental impact of production processes, minimizing waste, and improving resource efficiency.
+This strategy revolves around bolstering sustainability by mitigating the environmental impact of production processes, minimizing waste, and optimizing resource efficiency.
 Companies aim to meet the growing demand for sustainable products and production processes while achieving cost savings through reduced energy use, waste reduction, and improved supply chain management.

-Patagonia is an example of a company that has implemented green manufacturing practices to reduce its environmental impact.
+Patagonia sets the benchmark as an exemplary company that has implemented green manufacturing practices to reduce its environmental impact.
 Patagonia's Worn Wear program promotes repairing and reusing clothing, reducing the amount of waste that ends up in landfills.
 The company also uses sustainable materials and production processes to reduce its environmental impact.